GISMentors/qgis-plugins/start_plugin.rst

 .. figure:: images/plugin_builder2.png

-   Choosing visual representation of new plugin
+   Choosing visual representation of a new plugin

-There ware three possibilities of the dialog:
+There are three options:

 * Tool button with dialog
 * Tool button with dockwidget